sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 following:

 - OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
+- The use of *confidential* Native applications (which are provisioned per-instance secrets) is RECOMMENDED over *public* Native applications.
 - Public native applications MUST use PKCE to protect calls to the token endpoint.
 Confidential native applications SHOULD use PKCE.
 - Native applications MUST use an external user-agent or in-app browser tab to make authorization